-Also known as Dawn of Discovery, this economic simulation and city-building title merges with real-time strategy elements to bring forth an exciting delight.
-Here you’ll be able to discover the Orient in all its glory by mastering the intricacies of diplomacy, trade and economy.
-You’re tasked with building great monuments, making agreements and learning all about new technologies to produce items like carpets, mosaic and coffee.
+Also known as Dawn of Discovery, this economic simulation and city-building game merge with real-time strategy elements to bring forth an exciting delight.
+Here you’ll be able to discover the Orient in all its glory by mastering the intricacies of diplomacy, trade, and economy.
+You’re tasked with building great monuments, making agreements and learning all about new technologies to produce items like carpets, mosaic, and coffee.

 Earn the respect of the sultans and kings of that era and form a good reputation during your stay here.
 This one was released in 2009 for PC, Wii and Nintendo DS.

 The final contender in our games similar to Tropico roundup brings you back to the modern 21st century where you’re called on to create your dream metropolis, just the way you envisioned it.
 You can fill your city with beautiful villas in the residential areas and build tall skyscrapers in the financial districts.
 Furthermore, you’ll have to see the entertainment facilities and health care of your citizens, as well as provide them with the best amenities out there.
 Developed by Monte Cristo, you can acquire this one for the PC and Nintendo DS.